Caring for your hijabs is important. It will determine the lifespan of your hijab and if cared for properly, your hijabs can last you for years.

 In order to protect the delicate nature of the fabric when wet, avoid using the dryer.
 The dryer could damage the fibres and may cause the hijab to shrink.
 It is always best to allow the hijab to naturally air dry flat, on a rail or over the staircase banister.

 TIP: Do not leave your hijabs in the sun to dry, as the sun rays can cause the colour to fade.
-Our fabrics are natural fibres that offer sustainability and quality, so they must be treated as the delicate fabrics they are.
+Our fabrics are made from natural fibers, so they must be treated like the delicate fabrics they are.

 Once dried, you can go ahead and iron or steam your hijab.
 This will help regain the original shape.

 TIP: Steam irons work best and never burn fabrics!

 Remember to never submerge different colours into the same basin when washing.
 Our Ombré hijabs are a classic example of this as each colour will need to be washed separately (eg. Black and light Sage).

 Hot/warm water must not be used, we only recommend a cold hand wash for natural, plain fabrics.

 Alternatively, if washing your hijabs is a chore, there's always the option of dry cleaning!
 We have a special promo code you can use.
 We have partnered with the best 24 hour online dry cleaning service I HATE IRONING.com (check out our blog for further details).
 Your items are collected and delivered back to you within 24 hours - it's a breeze.

 Our prints are mainly dry clean (please see product listing for each specific hijab).